chetnashah/webconcepts/AngularJS.md

 ### AngularJS components

+Main intent : combine a controller with template.
 Easier form/standardization for specifying directives.
 Isolate scoped by default.
 1. using `this` for model. ditching `$scope` variable name